nh-server/switch-guide/docs/user_guide/getting_started.md

 | XAJ7 | XAJ70000000000 to XAJ70040000000 | XAJ70040000000 to XAJ70050000000 | XAJ70050000000 and up |
 | XAK1 | **N/A** | XAK10000000000 and up | **N/A** |

-If your serial number is not listed above, your device is not vulnerable.
+If your serial number is not listed above, your device is not vulnerable to the fusee-gelee exploit.

 &nbsp;

-### Console Preparation
+### **Console Preparation**

 !!! danger "Important"
     Before setting up the console for homebrew, it is important to have at least one eShop game (such as [Fallout Shelter](https://www.nintendo.com/games/detail/fallout-shelter-switch/)), application (such as [YouTube](https://www.nintendo.com/games/detail/youtube-switch/) or [Hulu](https://www.nintendo.com/games/detail/hulu-switch/)), or a game demo such as [10 Second Run RETURNS](https://www.nintendo.com/games/detail/10-second-run-returns-switch).
 Running homebrew through any game cartridge will also work, but it must be inserted.
 Running homebrew does not permanently replace or remove the game/application, nor does it become tied to only one game/application (any cartridge you have inserted or any game/application installed can always be used).
 Once you have any game or application, you are prepared to continue on with the guide.